-It is very common for a bigger text to be not fitted in the given cell size while working with Excel.
-So, to fit a bigger text in a cell you have to make a cell bigger.
-In this article, you will get 7 easy ways how to make a cell bigger in Excel.
+It is very common for a bigger text to not fit in the given cell size while working with Excel.
+So, to fit a bigger text in a cell, you have to make a cell bigger.
+In this article, you will get five easy ways how to make a cell bigger in Excel.

 To describe the methods, we need a sample dataset.
-In the following data table, we have 3 columns among which the last column named Email Id has texts which are not fitted in the cells.
-So, to fit these texts in the cells we have to enlarge these cells.
+In the following data table, we have three columns, among which the last column named Email ID has texts which are not fitted in the cells.
+So, to fit these texts in the cells, we have to enlarge these cells.

-1. Use Merge and Center Option to Make a Cell Bigger
+1. Using the Merge and Center Options to Make a Cell Bigger in Excel

-The merge and center option in the Excel Ribbon is very effective to make cells bigger.
+The Merge & Center option in the Excel Ribbon is very effective in making cells bigger.
 For this, follow these steps.

 - First, select Cell D5 and its adjacent cells that are required to make the cell bigger.

 - Then, select Home > Merge & Center Group > Merge & Center option.